 SEBASTIEN GAUDARD

 Passed on from father to son since 1955, Daniel Gaudard said of his son, Sebastien, "While other children were playing with playdough, my son was playing with almond paste".
-While the main boutique is in rue des Martyrs, luckily for us if you're visiting Le Louvre, the tea salon is just across from the Tuileries Gardens (behind the golden statue of Jean d'Arc).
-Looking at the pastries in the window, it resembles an image from a Christmas chocolate box.
-The Salon de Thé upstairs has been refurbished with 2-3 tables downstairs and tables outside.
+While the main boutique is in rue des Martyrs, this chocolate-box tea salon is just across from the Louvre and Tuileries Gardens (behind the golden statue of Jean d'Arc).
+The Salon upstairs has been refurbished with 2-3 tables downstairs and tables outside.
 Ensure you get there before it gets popular around 4pm, as teatime is served between 3-5pm (open also for breakfast and lunch).

-Try le Mont Blanc, Merveilleux, Framboisier, Duchesse Café (coffee éclairs), Paris Brest or lemon tart classics or, my personal favourites, Le Cerisier with its almond genoise sponge, pistachio cream with slightly acidic Griotte cherries all topped off with caramelised almonds, or Mussipontain, an almond speciality created by Daniel Gaudard, with vanilla cream and caramelised almonds.
-There are also seasonal pastries - the autumnal spiced chestnut pumpkin (potimarron) tarts are simply divine!
+Classics: le Mont Blanc, Merveilleux, Framboisier, Duchesse Café (coffee éclairs), Paris Brest or lemon tart.
+Specialities: Le Cerisier with its almond genoise sponge, pistachio cream with slightly acidic Griotte cherries all topped off with caramelised almonds, or Mussipontain, almond with vanilla cream and caramelised almonds.
+Special mention to his coffee macarons.
 Great choice of teas, including a semi-fermented Oolong with orange blossom.
 His Kougelhopf is one of the top 3 in Paris - so get some for tomorrow's breakfast if you don't have room to try them all.
-(AC)
+(AC) Good news!
+They're opening another tearoom in the 9th in September!

 Sébastien Gaudard, 1 rue des Pyramides, Paris 1